 Do you ever wonder how a building stays cool even when the outside temperature is unbearable?
 They use cooling towers.

-What are cooling towers?
+What are commercial cooling towers?
 Essentially, they are used to reject heat from a building.
 Heat is generated through a number of ways; including electrical equipment in the building, solar gain or the heat coming from the sun, and people.
 All this heat needs to be rejected to ensure that the temperature of the building remain sustainable.
-This makes a cooling tower necessary in large commercial or residential buildings and other facilities.
+This makes a cooling tower systems necessary in large commercial or residential buildings and other facilities.

-Cooling towers are not just used to cool buildings, though.
+This devices are not just used to cool buildings, though.
 In addition to HVAC, cooling towers are also used for some industrial processes as most of these processes require a means to reject heat.

 Previously, the job of a cooling tower was done by heat sinks, specifically ponds, lakes, and rivers.
 However, these options are no longer feasible; thanks in part to stricter environmental legislations and the increasing demands for cooling.
 Thankfully, cooling towers require minimal space requirements, decreased water consumption, and lower operating costs.
-This has prompted the increase in innovation by cooling tower manufacturers.
+This has prompted the increase in innovation by manufacturers.

 Question 1: What is a Cooling Tower?

-The first question we need to answer is what are cooling towers?
-A cooling tower is a device used for heat rejection.
+This is a device used for heat rejection.
 It rejects heat from a building through the evaporation process.
 The tower sprays water down to remove process heat and cool down the working fluid.

 Cooling towers are used in a wide variety of facilities including oil refineries, chemical and petrochemical plants, thermal and nuclear power stations, commercial and residential buildings, and many more.

-Cooling tower systems can vary in size.
+This systems can vary in size.
 There are small roof-top units for small structures and for large scale facilities, there are large industrial cooling towers.

 Question 2: How Does A Cooling Tower Work?

-How a cooling tower works is actually a simple but fascinating process.
 Hot water is pumped from an external source.
 The hot water is then sprayed into the tower through the nozzles and flows through a material called “fill” where the water is spread over a large surface area.
 By spreading the water over a large area, cooling it becomes relatively faster.
 This air-water contact cools down the water and triggers the evaporation of a small amount of water which creates more cooling action.

 Once it has cooled down, the water is pumped back into the condenser or the equipment.
 This restarts the whole process as the water absorbs heat again and then pumped back into the tower for cooling.